MiniZinc/libminizinc/en/cpprofiler.rst

 -------------------------------

 CP-Profiler allows users to compare two executions by merging the corresponding search trees.
-This is accomplished traversing both trees in lockstep in a depth-frist-search manner, starting at the root nodes and comparing corresponding node at each step.
+This is accomplished traversing both trees in lockstep in a depth-first-search manner, starting at the root nodes and comparing corresponding node at each step.
-A node is created on the resulting merged tree for every pair of nodes that are deemed idential.
+A node is created on the resulting merged tree for every pair of nodes that are deemed identical.
 Once a difference is found, a special *pentagon* node is created, whose two children are the roots of the corresponding different subtrees.

 This comparison of two execution can be done in CP-Profiler by selecting the two executions of interest from the list of executions and clicking the *Merge Trees* button.